Plutowrl/Active-Directory-Project/README.md

 Next, I had to go into each machine and assign them their respective static ip's as seen in the network diagram in part one.
 I will show you how I did this for my Windows and Kali machine just to keep things concise.
 For windows, I went into my network settings and then changed my adapter options to use the static ip: 192.168.10.100.
 You may also notice my DNS is set to the static ip of my windows server where I installed active directory.
 This was so my target PC was able to resolve my domain server.
 You will see more of this explanation in part four.

 And for Kali, I clicked the monitor logo at the top right hand corner and then edit connections.
 You can see the ipv4 option.
-I hit that and simply put in the static ip: 192.168.10.250 and used google's DNS:
+I hit that and simply put in the static ip: 192.168.10.250 as per my network diagram and I used used google's DNS:

 ## Part 3